taxjar/taxjar-api-docs/source/index.md

 }>
 ```

-This endpoint creates a new order transaction.
+Creates a new order transaction.

 #### Request